victoria-lo/Wherehouse/Enhancements.md

 - make changes to the castings and/or music/sound by modifying the text field and clicking "update"

 All the changes that the production manager has made will also be reflected on the director's view.

+To store the castings and sound, we've added a casts.txt on the root folder and a sound_data folder that is similar in structure to the script_data folder.